ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 All of the files in your launcher container's `~/.gnos` should be copied into `~/.gnos` *on the worker.*

-** If you have been instructed to setup your environment using queue-based scheduling, skip ahead to the section "Using INI files from the Central Decider Client" and from there proceed onto the section on Queues  **
+**If you have been instructed to setup your environment using queue-based scheduling, skip ahead to the section ["Using INI files from the Central Decider Client"](#using-ini-files-from-the-central-decider-client) and from there proceed onto the section on Queues.**

 ## Running Bindle